-Book presentation at Stedelijk Book Club: Press!
+Book presentation at Stedelijk Book Club

+Press!
 Print!
 Publish!
 Ian Whittlesea & Pádraic E. Moore discuss The Egyptian Postures with Margriet Schavemaker

-Venue: Stedelijk Museum Amsterdam (NL)
+Venue: Stedelijk Museum Amsterdam, the Netherlands

 The Egyptian Postures